Launch rate

 Symptom: you match keywords but not interviews.
 Likely issue: keyword overlap is being mistaken for evidence.
 Fix: convert keywords into proof: project, metric, tool, scope, artifact, or customer/stakeholder context.

 Symptom: you apply quickly because the role might close.
 Likely issue: speed is multiplying weak decisions.
-Fix: use a 2-minute Apply / Maybe / Skip gate.
+Fix: use a 2-minute Pursue / Maybe / Skip gate.
 Quick apply only when the role clears source, fit, and logistics checks.

-The Apply / Maybe / Skip reset:
+The Pursue / Maybe / Skip reset:

 What to do before the next 25 applications:

 1. Pick one target role family instead of five.
 2. Define must-have, nice-to-have, and dealbreaker criteria.
 3. Score each posting before tailoring.
-4. Tailor only roles that clear the Apply or strong Maybe threshold.
+4. Tailor only roles that clear the Pursue or strong Maybe threshold.
 5. Add one human channel when the role is high-worth: referral, recruiter DM, community intro, or alumni path.
 6. Track resume version, source, follow-up date, and outcome.
 7. Review the batch weekly by interviews per source, not applications per day.

 Internal RoleWorth workflow: